-The weight of this responsibility becomes clearer when we consider the fact that if you do not provide your child with the answers and information that they need, they will get it from somewhere else either misinformed or misguided.
+The weight of this responsibility becomes clearer when we consider the fact that if you don’t give your child the answers and information they need, they’ll likely get it from a misguided, or misinformed, source.
 Are you willing to take this risk?

-12 things to consider when talking to your children:
+12 things to consider when tackling awkward conversations with your children:

 As you reflect and prepare yourself and your family for these open and ongoing conversations, here are some points to bear in mind.

-- Ongoing conversations are far more effective and helpful to your child, allowing bite-size information and processing.
+- Ongoing conversations are far more effective and helpful to your child than one-off talks covering a large range of topics, allowing bite-size information and processing.

-- Personal views and biases need to be considered so that we cautiously provide our children with the information they need, not our own views and opinions, to help them make their own decisions in life.
+- Personal views and biases need to be considered so that we cautiously provide our children with the information they need, without imposing our own views and opinions, to help them make their own decisions in life.

 - Your child is an individual, and as such, they will develop at their own pace.
-Be careful that you do not force a conversation because you feel it is time, or because you discussed it with their sibling at the same age.
+Be careful that you don’t force a conversation just because you feel it is time, or because you discussed it with their sibling at the same age.

 - You don’t have to have all the answers!
-It is okay if you don’t know everything about everything.
-This helps demonstrate to your child that you are only human, and can allow for positive engagements to answer the questions and explore the topics further together.
+It’s okay if you don’t know everything.
+This can actually help demonstrate to your child that you’re only human, and gives the two of you a chance to answer the questions and explore the topics further together.

 - Be honest with your child.
-If the topic is awkward for you, tell your child, and help them to understand why it is for you.
-This can help your child to learn that your discomfort or awkwardness doesn’t need to become theirs.
-Being honest also demonstrates your vulnerability, which can help build trust and willingness to share.
+If the topic is awkward for you, tell your child, and help them to understand why it is uncomfortable for you.
+This can help your child learn that your discomfort or awkwardness doesn’t need to become theirs.
+Being honest also demonstrates your vulnerability, which can build trust and a willingness to share.